-Page Ref.: I:2-31; Examples I:2-39 and I:2-40
+Page Ref.: I:2-32; Examples I:2-43 and I:2-44

-- 95) In the following situations, a married couple may prefer to file separately rather than jointly: - A) The 7.5% floor for deducting medical expenses will be lower. - B) A couple is separated and contemplating divorce. - C) One spouse can be held responsible for the entire tax liability. - D) All of the above.
+- 101) Married couples will normally file jointly.
+Identify a situation where a married couple may prefer to file separately. - A) The spouse with lower income has substantial medical expenses. - B) A couple is separated and contemplating divorce. - C) One spouse can be held responsible for the entire tax liability. - D) All of the above.

-Answer: D Page Ref.: I:2-32 Objective: 6
+Answer: D Page Ref.: I:2-33 Objective: 7

-- 96) A taxpayer can receive innocent spouse relief if - A) the understated tax is attributable to erroneous items of the other spouse. - B) the innocent spouse did not know and had no reason to know that there was an understatement of tax. - C) under the circumstances, it would be inequitable to hold the innocent spouse liable for the understated tax.

-D) All of the above.
+- 102) A taxpayer can receive innocent spouse relief if - A) the understated tax is attributable to erroneous items of the other spouse. - B) the innocent spouse did not know and had no reason to know that there was an understatement of tax. - C) under the circumstances, it would be inequitable to hold the innocent spouse liable for the understated tax. - D) All of the above conditions apply.